Permutation-based true discovery proportions for functional Magnetic Resonance Imaging cluster analysis: Closed testing for true discovery proportions

 where $N = B \setminus A$ is the set of inactive voxels, and $q_{(i)}$, $1 \le i \le |N|$, are their sorted $p$-values. \end{definition}

-The general parametric version of ARI assumes that, for a chosen error rate $\alpha \in [0,1]$, there is a critical vector $l_1,\ldots, l_m$, possibly random, expressed as Definition \ref{cv}.
-If such a critical vector exists, then as a corollary to Lemma $8$ from \cite{GoemanSolari} we have the following proposition, which we prove in the supplementary material.
+The general parametric version of ARI assumes that, for a chosen error rate $\alpha \in [0,1]$, there is a critical vector $(l_1,\ldots, l_m)$, possibly random, expressed as Definition \ref{cv}.
+If such a critical vector exists, then as a corollary to Lemma $6$ from \cite{GoemanSolari} we have the following proposition, which we prove in Appendix \ref{thm_proof}.